10 Strategies for Pet Tax Deductions

 As per the IRS tax code (see Topic No. 502, Medical and Dental Expenses on the IRS Website, seventh bullet point), individuals with disabilities may be able to write-off the expenses related to their service animals as a valid medical expense.

-One important step in claiming the deduction is obtaining a “Letter of Medical Necessity” from a licensed healthcare professional.
-This letter should include information about the individual’s disability and the ways in which the service animal assists with their daily activities.
-It’s important to keep this letter on file, as the IRS may request it as proof of the medical necessity of the service animal.
+To claim the deduction, you’ll need a “Letter of Medical Necessity” from a licensed healthcare professional.
+This should include information about the individual’s disability and the ways in which the service animal assists with daily activities.
+Keep this letter on file, as the IRS may request it as proof of the medical necessity of the service animal.

-Again, if your animal legitimately serves a medical purpose and need, the greatest expense will generally be that of the acquisition price and training, which can sometimes be very expensive.
-Consider the example of a seeing-eye dog.
+Again, if your animal legitimately serves a medical purpose and need, the greatest expense will generally be acquisition and training, which can may be expensive.
+Consider the example of a seeing-eye guide dog.

 If you can prove the medical ‘need’, of course, the following expenses will be deductible in the method from the four options listed above: